taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 **Kai: "And you've already been pushing yourself to the limit.
 I know you've been sleeping under your desk for the last week."**

-Nova also bursts into tears, and Kai's face falls, looking terribly apologetic but unwilling to admit it.
+Nova bursts into tears, and Kai's face falls, looking terribly apologetic but unwilling to admit it.

 ### Page 6